IsDefinitelyUser/proot-distro-custom/README.md

 ### Instructions:

-If you want to add more install options to [`proot-distro`](https://github.com/termux/proot-distro):
+If you want to add more install options to [`proot-distro`](https://github.com/termux/proot-distro), then run these commands from the repository directory:

 *	Make "install-custom.sh" executable by running: